hui-fu/hui-fu.github.io/index.md

 capital market.

 I lead the Technology Finance Research Team at the School of Business.
-I serve as co-organizer, with Prof. Tong Yu (University of Cincinnati), of the Great Lake Finance Forum, an annual conference held in the Lake Taihu region of eastern China.
+I serve as co-organizer, with Prof. Wenfeng Wu (Shanghai Jiao Tong University) and Prof. Tong Yu (University of Cincinnati), of the Great Lake Finance Forum, an annual conference held in the Lake Taihu region of eastern China.

 ## Research Interests